toUpperCase78/formula1-datasets/README.md

 <!-- ![F1 logo](https://i.ibb.co/0Cv5J79/f1-logo-present.png) -->
 ![F1 Logo](F1_2023_logo.png)

 Hello there!
-You are viewing my repository that is dedicated to **Formula 1 World Championship**, which is one of the most prestigious motorsport discipline and is spectated by millions of people worldwide on live, TV or online sources.
+You are viewing my repository, dedicated to **Formula 1 World Championship**, which is one of the most prestigious motorsport discipline and is spectated by millions of people worldwide on live, TV or online sources.

 As a data science enthusiast and have been following F1 for over two decades, my aim here is to make datasets and to enable analyses on drivers and teams with regards to their race results and other important sessions throughout the seasons.